karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 Here you can check if you really see the Server Timing information in the developer view of your browser.

 While the described workflow is fine for a first test you do not want to do this after every change in the sourcecode of the library.
-Once you did it 3 times you now that you need to automate the workflow in some way.
+Once you did it 3 times you know that you need to automate the workflow in some way.
 Next to this your team members maybe do not know how you do the tests and push code changes without checking the functionality on TomEE.

 ## Integration tests with Docker
-Since we want to test the integration of our library in specific application servers so called integration tests are the solution to our problem.
+Since we want to test the integration of our library in specific application servers, integration tests are the solution to our problem.
 To test this automatically after every code change or with every build we need to automate the following steps:

 * Build the library